xhanmann/zmk-nice-oled/README.md

-# nice_oled
+# nice!oled

 ![Banner](./assets/banner.JPG)

-nice_oled vertical widgets for oled screens in 128x32 portrait orientation with zmk software.
+nice_oled vertical widgets for oled screens with zmk (for split and non-split keyboards)

 Inspired/forked by the work of @M165437 with his [nice-view-gem](https://github.com/M165437/nice-view-gem).
 All credits to him for the original design and implementation.